mariusgreuel/avrdude/README.md

 This build adds support for the [Teensy HalfKay bootloader](https://www.pjrc.com/teensy/halfkay_protocol.html), so you do no longer need a the Teensy Loader tool when working with Teensy devices.

 Since this bootloader is optimized for size, it implements writing to flash memory only.
-As it does not support reading, use the -V option to prevent AVRDUDE from verifing the flash memory.
+As it does not support reading, you need to use the **-V** option to prevent AVRDUDE from verifing the flash memory.
 To have AVRDUDE wait for the device to be connected, use the extended option '-x wait'.

 Supported devices are: